 Q: What is it about my hot tub cover that black bears find so appealing?

 A: There’s no explaining taste!
 It’s likely that the smell of the vinyl material is what attracts the bear’s attention.
 Vinyl and other plastics give off numerous volatile compounds for quite a long period, similar to the “new car” smell if you’re lucky enough to buy new cars.
 For some reason, a wide array of petroleum-based smells, like lantern and propane stove fuel, attract bears.
 In fact, the additive put in natural gas to make it a noticeable odor has been used to successfully lure in bears during bait-trapping operations.
 As to the hot tub cover, wipe it down with a strong ammonia solution once a week.
 Though not 100% effective, it will help-and you keep a clean cover.

-Q: How can I help reduce bear and human conflict?
+Q: How can I help reduce human and bear conflict?

 A: First, become knowledgeable about black bear seasonal movements and food requirements.
 Then make your own property as free of bear attractants as possible.
 If you want fruit trees and berry bushes, be willing to pick your fruit early.
 If you live in the County, you can use electric fencing to keep bears and other predators out of livestock and crop areas.
 Good designs and effective equipment are available and reasonably priced, so check with your local Division of Wildlife office for specifics.
 But no matter what you do, it will not protect you unless your neighbors are also doing the same thing.